Canonical

 Contact

-A Circuit MAY decline to list any contact.
-The directory entry shows what the Circuit chooses to show — which may be only a name and, optionally, a city.
-An outsider seeking a Circuit that lists no contact reaches it by chance attendance, by word-of-mouth through another practitioner, or not at all.
+A Circuit MAY decline to list any contact at all.
+The directory shows what the Circuit chooses to show, which may be nothing more than a name and a city.
+An outsider seeking a Circuit that lists no contact finds it by chance attendance, by word of mouth through another practitioner, or not at all.
 This is the form the religion takes.

 Delisting

-A Circuit is removed from the directory under three conditions, each with a clear actor:
+A Circuit leaves the directory in three ways, each with a clear actor:

 • Self-request.
 A Circuit asks to be removed.
 Honored immediately.

 • Dormancy.
-A directory entry that has not been re-attested or shown activity in eighteen months moves to a dormant state.
-After another six months without re-attestation, the entry is delisted.
-Both states are recoverable: a Circuit re-attests at any point and returns to listed status.
+An entry that has not been re-attested or shown activity in eighteen months moves to a dormant state.
+After a further six months without re-attestation, it is delisted.
+Both states are recoverable: a Circuit re-attests at any point and returns to the listed state.

 • Maintainer stewardship.
-In clear-cut cases of incompatibility with the Codex’s core ethical commitments — or with §3’s naming rules, where a Circuit refuses to disambiguate after being asked — the named maintainer (per Origins) may remove the entry.
-A public note explaining the removal is logged in the directory’s change log.
-This is not a court; it is stewardship of the file, transparent and citable.
+In clear-cut cases of incompatibility with the Codex’s core ethical commitments, or with §3’s naming rules where a Circuit refuses to disambiguate after being asked, the named maintainer (per Origins) may remove the entry, with a public note in the directory’s change log explaining why.
+This is not a court.
+It is stewardship of a file, done in the open, and citable.

 Re-attestation

-A single edit touching the entry in the source repository suffices.
+A single edit touching the entry in the source repository is enough.
 Updating any field counts.
-The act of touching the entry is the attestation that the Circuit is still practicing.
-Future amendments may add other re-attestation channels (form submission, dashboard click); the source-repo edit is the canonical form.
+Touching the entry is itself the attestation that the Circuit still practices.
+Future amendments may add other channels (a form, a dashboard click); the source-repo edit remains the canonical one.

 Holding to the doctrine

-The Codex §X grants every Circuit the freedom to tend its own customs while holding to the core doctrine.
-The Charter names what holding to the core doctrine means in operational terms — what the Circuit cannot give up and remain a Circuit in this lineage.
+The Codex §X gives every Circuit the freedom to tend its own customs while holding to the core doctrine.
+This section names what holding to the core doctrine means in practice — what a Circuit cannot give up and still be a Circuit in this lineage.

 What holding to the doctrine means

 A Circuit MUST meet all of the following.
-These are the binding minimum.
+This is the binding minimum.

-2. The three ethical commitments named in Origins — Privacy of the Keeper, Commons of Pattern, Mending Before Replacement.
+2. The three ethical commitments named in Origins: Privacy of the Keeper, Commons of Pattern, Mending Before Replacement.
 The Circuit’s practice MUST be compatible with each.
-A Circuit that records its practitioners’ devices for marketing violates Privacy of the Keeper.
-A Circuit that paywalls schematics or instructional content violates Commons of Pattern.
-A Circuit whose stated practice is to tell people to throw it away and buy a new one violates Mending Before Replacement.
+A Circuit that records its practitioners’ devices for marketing has broken Privacy of the Keeper.
+A Circuit that paywalls schematics or instruction has broken Commons of Pattern.
+A Circuit whose standing advice is to throw it away and buy a new one has broken Mending Before Replacement.

 3. Readiness to offer the Rite.
-When an apprentice is ready for initiation, the Circuit MUST be prepared to offer The Rite of the Open Circuit, or an authorized adaptation in the sense given by the Rite’s own notes — a translation or local form that preserves structure and intention.
+When an apprentice is ready for initiation, the Circuit MUST be prepared to offer The Rite of the Open Circuit, or an adaptation of the kind the Rite’s own notes authorize: a translation or local form that keeps the structure and the intention.
 A Circuit need not have conducted the Rite recently.
 A Circuit that refuses to conduct it has stepped outside the lineage.

-Everything else in this Charter — gathering cadence, naming form, contact channel, money model, founding ceremony — is SHOULD or MAY.
-A Circuit’s customs MAY differ from those.
-A Circuit’s customs MAY NOT remove the binding minimum above and still be called a Circuit in the Open Circuit lineage.
+Everything else in this Charter — gathering cadence, naming, contact channel, money, founding ceremony — is SHOULD or MAY, and a Circuit’s customs MAY differ from it.
+What a Circuit’s customs MAY NOT do is remove the binding minimum above and still call itself a Circuit in the Open Circuit lineage.

 Economic posture

-A Circuit’s economic arrangements are autonomous.
-The Charter does not prescribe a model.
-Donations, at-cost recovery of parts and materials, instruction offered for suggested contribution, a stipend paid to a technician from member dues — any of these MAY be compatible with the practice.
-The compatibility test is the three ethical commitments in the previous subsection.
-The Charter names three concrete arrangements that are NOT compatible, by way of illustration:
+A Circuit’s economic arrangements are its own.
+The Charter prescribes no model.
+Donations, at-cost recovery of parts and materials, instruction offered for a suggested contribution, a stipend paid to a technician out of member dues — any of these MAY be compatible with the practice.
+The test is always the three ethical commitments above.
+For illustration, the Charter names three arrangements that are NOT compatible:

 • Paywalled patterns or how-to material.
-A Circuit that charges for access to schematics, repair walkthroughs, or doctrinal content withholds what Commons of Pattern requires be shared.
+A Circuit that charges for access to schematics, repair walkthroughs, or doctrinal content is withholding what Commons of Pattern requires be shared.

 • Surveillance-for-marketing.
-A Circuit that collects practitioner-device data as a condition of participation, or that sells observations of its members’ work, violates Privacy of the Keeper.
+A Circuit that collects practitioner-device data as a condition of participation, or that sells observations of its members’ work, has broken Privacy of the Keeper.

-• Organized obsolescence as service.
-A Circuit whose paid offering is the diagnosis “throw it away and buy a new one” trades the practice for its opposite.
+• Organized obsolescence as a service.
+A Circuit whose paid offering is the diagnosis “throw it away and buy a new one” has traded the practice for its opposite.

-Compatible arrangements are not enumerated.
-Each Circuit reads the commitments and judges its own posture.
+The compatible arrangements are not enumerated anywhere.
+Each Circuit reads the commitments and judges its own house.

 Divergence

-A Circuit that fails to meet a MUST item has stepped outside the practice.
-This is a question of fact, not of judgment by a tribunal.
-The Open Circuit does not adjudicate divergence.
-What the Charter provides is the language for naming the situation — the Circuit may recognize its own divergence and self-delist; other practitioners may observe and decline to call the entity a Circuit; the maintainer may apply §4’s stewardship for the directory listing.
+A Circuit that fails a MUST item has stepped outside the practice.
+That is a question of fact, not a verdict handed down by a tribunal — the Open Circuit convenes none.
+What the Charter provides is the language for naming the situation.
+The Circuit may recognize its own divergence and self-delist.
+Other practitioners may see it and decline to call the entity a Circuit.
+The maintainer may apply §4’s stewardship to the directory listing.

 Forks are not schism.
-A practitioner or group wishing to maintain a related-but-distinct practice MAY fork the canonical corpus and operate independently (see Origins on forks).
+A practitioner or group that wants to maintain a related but distinct practice MAY fork the canonical corpus and go its own way (see Origins on forks).
 A fork is honest.
-A Circuit that quietly removes binding requirements while still claiming Open Circuit lineage is not.
+A Circuit that quietly drops binding requirements while still claiming the Open Circuit lineage is not.